 In 1962, National Wrestling Hall of Fame inductee, LaVerne Pieper became the head coach and with his guidance started Stoughton's rich wrestling success.
 Under Coach Pieper's leadership the Vikings captured seven State Championships, 28 individual state champions, 15 individual state runners-up, and 36 state place winning medalists.
 In 1988, his team scored a record 140 points in the WIAA State Tournament, the highest point total ever in WIAA history.
 Two of his wrestlers went on and became Olympic silver medalists.
 They were Andy Rein and Russ Hellickson, who both served as head coach at the University of Wisconsin.

 In 1994, after 32 years of coaching, Vern stepped down and turned the program over to Dan Spilde.
-Under Coach Spilde's direction, the Vikings have claimed three conference championships and with the addition of Bob Empey as Co-Head Coach in 1999 have captured another thirteen conference championships.
+Under Coach Spilde's direction, the Vikings have claimed three conference championships and with the addition of Bob Empey as Co-Head Coach in 1999 have captured another fifteen conference championships.
 In 2000, the Vikings made school history by qualifying for their first trip to the WIAA State Team Tournament in West Allis.
-The Vikings have since been at the State Team Tournament in 2001, 2004, 2005, 2006, 2007, 2009, 2014, 2015, 2016, 2017, 2018, and 2019.
-The Vikings have finished as WIAA Division 1 Team State Runner-up in 2015, 2016, and 2017.
+The Vikings have since been at the State Team Tournament in 2001, 2004, 2005, 2006, 2007, 2009, 2014, 2015, 2016, 2017, 2018, 2019, 2020, and 2021.
+The Vikings have finished as WIAA Division 1 Team State Runner-up in 2001, 2004, 2015, 2016, 2017, and 2021.
 In 2018, the Vikings captured it's first State Team Championship in 30 years to finish as 2018 Division 1 State Team Champions.
-The Vikings made it back to back State Team Championships by winning the title again in 2019 with a perfect 21-0 record.
-In addition, the Vikings lead all WIAA Divisions (1, 2, and 3) with the most Individual State Champions from one school with 51!
+The Vikings made it three peat with State Team Championships by winning the titles again in 2019 with a perfect 21-0 record and in exciting fashion in 2020.
+In addition, the Vikings lead all WIAA Divisions (1, 2, and 3) with the most Individual State Champions from one school with 54!

 Highlights and Awards